 A common question that I get from people is how to evaluate an ESL Speaking test.
 Although there are different ways to conduct ESL speaking tests, I do the 1-1 conversation with a random partner style.

-I have three categories in my ESL speaking rubric and each one is worth five points.
+I have three categories in my ESL speaking rubric, and each one is worth an equal number of points.

-Grammar and Vocabulary.
-This does not cover all vocab and grammar possible in the English language, but only what we studied in class up to that point.
-For example, we’ve been studying passive forms, so I’d expect students to use that, when appropriate for the topic.
+This section does not cover all vocabulary and grammar possible in the English language, but only what we studied in class up to that point.
+For example, if we’ve been studying passive forms, so I’d expect students to use that, when appropriate for the topic.

-We’ve also been studying about laws and punishment, so I’d expect students to use things like jaywalking, shoplifting, life sentence and parole in their answer, if appropriate.
+If we’ve been studying about laws and punishment, I’d expect students to use things like jaywalking, shoplifting, life sentence and parole in their answer, if appropriate.

 I also include other very simple things that students at their level would be expected to have down cold.
 For example, high-intermediate students should have a very firm grasp on using the simple past and not make mistakes, even though we may not have explicitly studied it.